Cognitive Training for PTSD

 Eligible participants will be Veterans who:

-- meet primary, current DSM-5 criteria for Posttraumatic Stress Disorder with a history of interpersonal trauma
+- meet primary, current DSM-5 criteria for Posttraumatic Stress Disorder

 - are literate in English